zainabmelh/guide-articles/articles/Miscellaneous/searching-for-existing-issues-in-github/index.md

 ---
-title: "Searching for Existing Issues in Github"
+title: Searching for Existing Issues In Github
-parent: "to-be-sorted"
 ---
 If you still see problems after <a>Getting Help on Gitter</a>, you will want to try to see if anyone else has posted about a similar problem.

 ![gif walking through the subsequent steps to search GitHub for the issue](//discourse-user-assets.s3.amazonaws.com/original/2X/3/3577718dd9fe14fbe80b203bc3cc56cdb0d9c3af.gif)